Relationship of Donald Trump and Jeffrey Epstein: Birthday book revelations

-During a 18 September 2025 press conference in the UK, Trump claimed he did not know who Mandelson was, despite having met him multiple times.
+During a September 18, 2025, press conference in the UK, Trump claimed he did not know who Mandelson was, despite having met him multiple times.
 Trump made the statement when asked if he had any sympathy for Mandelson after he was dismissed from his role as ambassador.
 In response, Trump stated: "I don't know him, actually."
 He added that it was a choice made by the Prime Minister and suggested Keir Starmer was better placed to speak on the matter.
 Despite Trump's claim of not knowing Mandelson, multiple sources and photographic evidence show they have met on several occasions.
 In May 2025, Mandelson stood with Trump in the Oval Office during the announcement of a US-UK trade framework.
 Photos captured the two shaking hands and smiling together.
 According to Mandelson, Trump commented on his "beautiful accent" during one Oval Office meeting.
 Mandelson also received a signed note from Trump that read, "Peter, great job!".

 Epstein emails mentioning Trump

-On November 12, 2025, Democrats on the House Oversight Committee released emails obtained from the Epstein's estate under subpoena.
+On November 12, 2025, Democrats on the House Oversight Committee released emails obtained from Epstein's estate under subpoena.
 None of these emails involved Trump or Trump's staff communicating directly with Epstein, but Trump is mentioned at least 1,500 times.
 In many, which dated back to 2011, Epstein insinuated that he had damaging information on Trump.
 A spokeswoman for Republicans on the Committee responded that Democrats "carelessly cherry-pick documents to generate click bait".
-Trump stated about the emails that "the Democrats are using the Jeffrey Epstein Hoax to try and deflect from their massive failures, in particular, their most recent one — THE SHUTDOWN!"
-Trump refused to take questions from the press on November 13.
-White House Press Secretary Karoline Leavitt said the emails had been “selectively leaked” by House Democrats to liberal media outlets in an attempt to create a false narrative about President Trump.
+Trump stated about the emails that "the Democrats are using the Jeffrey Epstein Hoax to try and deflect from their massive failures, in particular, their most recent one – THE SHUTDOWN!"
+White House Press Secretary Karoline Leavitt said the emails had been "selectively leaked" by House Democrats to liberal media outlets in an attempt to create a false narrative about President Trump.